Donte Williams

-Donte Antonio Williams (born September 1, 1982) is an American football coach who is the defensive backs coach and defensive passing game coordinator at the University of Southern California (USC).
-He previously served as USC's associate head coach under Clay Helton, and he became USC's interim head coach on September 13, 2021 after Helton was fired.
+Donte Antonio Williams (born September 1, 1982) is an American football coach who is the defensive backs coach at the University of Georgia.
+He previously served as USC's associate head coach under Clay Helton, and he became USC's interim head coach on September 13, 2021, after Helton was fired.
 After leading the Trojans for the final 10 games of the 2021 season, Williams remained at the school on the staff of new head coach Lincoln Riley.
 A coach with stints at Oregon, Nebraska, Arizona, and San Jose State, Williams has established himself as one of the nation's top college football recruiters.

 Williams played college football at Pasadena City College, Syracuse, and Idaho State before playing professionally in the AF2.

 Coaching career

 Early career

 Williams began his coaching career in 2007 at Los Angeles Harbor College as their cornerbacks coach.
 He then went to serve in the same position at El Camino College in 2008.
 In 2009, Williams joined Mt.
 San Antonio College as their cornerbacks coach.